3timeslazy/anti-dig/README.md

 }
 ```

-In the generated code, all the dependencies will be clearly defined and ordered according to their relationships.

 Before running the generated code, make sure to perform the following steps:
 1. Fix any error handling in the generated file, if required
 2. Replace the `Invoke(Run)` statement in the original file with `Run(Provide())`
-3. Remove the go.uber.org/dig dependency from your project.
+3. Remove go.uber.org/dig from your project 🥳🥳🥳

-Following these steps will allow you to execute the generated code, providing a clear view of the dependencies between types.
+Following these steps will allow you to execute the generated code, providing a clear view of your dependencies

-It is recommended to rename variables and organize the code in a way that suits your project's conventions and readability.
-Although ChatGPT can assist with this task, I wouldn't recommend using it with proprietary code